It is most beneficial to follow along this article and try and replicate exactly what is done. Then, you can practice with your own event scenario.

 Said another way, the registrants that buy a "Standard Guest Pass" will get a guest that can register under the "Standard Guest" profile.
 The registrants that buy a "VIP Guest Pass" will get a guest that can register under the "VIP Guest" profile.

-- You can leave them all un-checked so the guest registrant has the option of any available profile
+- Leave all profiles un-checked so the guest registrant has the option of any available profile

 - You can turn on a couple profiles to narrow down the offered profiles

-- You can select only 1 profile, which would make it mandatory that any guest registrant that is triggered by that particular item, be routed directly into that custom profile
+- You can select only 1 profile, which forces the guest triggered by that item, into that profile

 In our example above, we will make sure that we direct Standard Guests to the right profile, just like VIP Guests.
 There is no option - the pass type that the initial registrant purchases will dictate the profile of their guest.